parapluu/encore/README.md

     localhost$ vagrant up && vagrant ssh

 ## Building Encore from Source

 Make sure that you have `doxygen` (for documentation), `premake4`, an up-to-date `clang` and `ghc` in your path.

+### Installing on Debian based Linux distros

+To install Encore on a Debian based Linux distribution you can use the `debian-install.sh` script.
+To perform a full install run the script with the `-f` flag to completely install all dependencies, setup the correct Haskell version and build and install Encore.

+If you do not want the script to alter your `$PATH` variable or change the Haskell version use the `-h` flag to see available options.

 ### Step 1: Preliminaries